foundriesio/docs/source/reference-manual/security/secure-boot-imx-habv4.rst

 .. note::
 	 The current NXP BSP implementation expects the CAAM registers to be unlocked when configuring the CAAM to operate in the non-secure TrustZone world.
-	 This applies when OP-TEE is enabled on the i.MX 6, i.MX 7, and i.MX 7ULP processors.
+	 This applies when OP-TEE is enabled on the i.MX 6 processor.

 Our ``u-boot-spl-sign.csf-template`` takes care of supporting CAAM on closed platforms by adding the following section::